Adam Duncan, 1st Viscount Duncan

-Admiral Adam Duncan, 1st Viscount Duncan, KB (1 July 1731 – 4 August 1804) was a British admiral who defeated the Dutch fleet off Camperdown on 11 October 1797.
-This victory is considered one of the most significant actions in naval history.
+Admiral Adam Duncan, 1st Viscount Duncan (1 July 1731 – 4 August 1804) was a Royal Navy officer best known for defeating the Batavian Navy at the 1797 Battle of Camperdown.
+The victory was one of the most significant naval battles in the French Revolutionary Wars.

-Life
+Early life

 Adam was the second son of Alexander Duncan, Baron of Lundie, Angus, (d.
 May 1777) Provost of Dundee, and his wife (and first cousin once removed) Helen, daughter of John Haldane of Gleneagles.
 He was born at Dundee.
 In 1746, after receiving his education in Dundee, he entered the Royal Navy on board the sloop Trial, under Captain Robert Haldane, with whom, in HMS Trial and afterwards in HMS Shoreham, he continued until the peace in 1748.
-In 1749 he was appointed to HMS Centurion, then commissioned for service in the Mediterranean, by the Hon.
+In 1749, he was appointed to HMS Centurion, then commissioned for service in the Mediterranean, by the Hon.
 Augustus Keppel (afterwards Viscount Keppel), with whom he was afterwards in HMS Norwich on the coast of North America, and was confirmed in the rank of lieutenant on 10 January 1755.

 Seven Years War

-In August 1755 he followed Keppel to Swiftsure, and in January 1756 to Torbay, in which he continued until his promotion to commander's rank on 21 September 1759, and during this time was present in the expedition to Basque Roads in 1757, at the reduction of Gorée in 1758, and in the blockade of Brest in 1759, up to within two months of the Battle of Quiberon Bay, from which his promotion just excluded him.
+In August 1755, he followed Keppel to Swiftsure, and in January 1756 to Torbay, in which he continued until his promotion to commander's rank on 21 September 1759, and during this time was present in the expedition to Basque Roads in 1757, at the reduction of Gorée in 1758, and in the blockade of Brest in 1759, up to within two months of the Battle of Quiberon Bay, from which his promotion just excluded him.

-From October 1759 to April 1760 he had command of Royal Exchange, a hired vessel employed in petty convoy service with a miscellaneous ship's company, consisting to a large extent of boys and foreigners, many of whom (he reported) could not speak English, and all impressed with the idea that as they had been engaged by the merchants from whom the ship was hired they were not subject to naval discipline.
+From October 1759 to April 1760, he had command of Royal Exchange, a hired vessel employed in petty convoy service with a miscellaneous ship's company, consisting to a large extent of boys and foreigners, many of whom (he reported) could not speak English, and all impressed with the idea that as they had been engaged by the merchants from whom the ship was hired they were not subject to naval discipline.
 It would seem that a misunderstanding with the merchants on this point was the cause of the ship's being put out of commission after a few months.

-As a commander Duncan had no further service, but on 25 February 1761 he was posted and appointed to HMS Valiant, fitting for Keppel's broad pennant.
+As a commander, Duncan had no further service, but on 25 February 1761, he was posted and appointed to HMS Valiant, fitting for Keppel's broad pennant.
 In her he had an important share in the reduction of Belle Île in June 1761, and of Havana in August 1762.
 He returned to Britain in 1763, and, notwithstanding his repeated request, had no further employment for many years.